PhoenixTales/phoenix-docs/story/CH1/join-guild.md

   * FC to NC (+1 FC -1 NC)
   * Psi to FC (+1 FC -1 Psi)

 Every decision is a decision for one camp and against another.
-Therefore there are not only plus points, but minus points too.
+Therefore in difference to the original idea we will not only have plus points, but minus points too.
 By solving the missions as above, he will have -3 for OC, which is a very bad relationship (enemy).
 He will have +2 for NC, which is a positive relationship.
 He will have -1 for Psi, which is a slightly negative one, and he will have +3 for FC, which means he is a friend.
 In such a case, the decision for the Free Camp is clear and the relationship with the OC is fucked.

 Let us now assume the player decides these missions in the following way, very diversely:
    * OC to NC (+1 OC -1 NC)